 - Stay safe–In your excitement to enjoy the bluebonnets and to take your photos, don’t be careless and disregard safety.
 Some Houston bluebonnet patches may be near busy roads, so make sure your kids don’t run out into traffic.
 Also, be on the lookout for ant beds, mosquitoes, and even snakes in some cases.

 - Don’t hog the spotlight–There’s a good chance you won’t be the only one visiting the bluebonnet patch.
 If others are around, make sure you’re sharing the space and everyone gets a chance for their photo op.

-Where to Find Bluebonnets in Houston
+Where to Find Bluebonnets in the Houston, Texas area

 Please keep in mind that by no means does this list detail every single Houston bluebonnet patch.
 Additionally, things can change quickly due to nature and other outside forces.

 With that in mind, here are some proven fields that typically offer great bluebonnet sightings around the Houston area